nmwsharp/geometry-central/docs/docs/surface/utilities/simple_polygon_mesh.md

     Identity is tested using a simple exact floating-point comparison test, no radius or threshold is supported.

 ??? func "`#!cpp void SimplePolygonMesh::stripUnusedVertices()`"

     Remove vertices from `vertexCoordinates` which do not appear in any face.
 Face indices are updated accordingly.

+??? func "`#!cpp void SimplePolygonMesh::stripFacesWithDuplicateVertices()`"

+    Remove any faces from `polygons` for which some vertex index appears multiple times.

 ??? func "`#!cpp void SimplePolygonMesh::triangulate()`"